You may already know this, but you don’t want to hear it . . . you are a product. You have forfeited your data and privacy for convenience.

 Here is the deal.
 I’m not a financial adviser.
 If you don’t have cash to buy something, you shouldn’t be buying it in the first place.
 I know what you are going to say.
 But . . . but . . . but . . .
 I pay my credit card bill in full every month, and I get free points for using the card.
 Yes, yes you do.
 But why are the points FREE?
 They are free because they want to keep you using the card, hopefully catch you in a bad spot, collect interest, while SHARING YOUR DATA.
 If you want your purchase history to be kept private, stop using a credit card.

 I’m not suggesting that you cut up your cards.
 Not at all.
-Those can be useful in emergency situations, like when traveling.
+Those can be useful in emergency situations.
 What I’m saying is to limit your usage of your cards.
-You obviously can’t write a check for your Spotify or Netflix subscription.
+You obviously can’t write a check or pay cash for your Spotify, Netflix or your Amazon Prime subscription.
 What I am suggesting is that you use cash for day to day expenditures.
-Use your credit cards for things that most certainly have to be paid using credit Card.
-If you are really cutting edge and live in an area that supports it, use a crypto currency.
+This eliminates a paper trail of your purchase habits and income.
+Use your credit cards for things that most certainly have to be paid using a credit card.

-Take responsibility for your privacy and your data.
-Do not wait for Government Regulation to protect you.
-Do not rely on Silicon Valley to reform in order to respect you and your privacy.
+Be an adult, take responsibility for your life, this includes privacy and your data.
+Do not wait for a corporation whose only interest is profit to help you.
+Do not wait for government regulation to protect you.
 Do your research.
-Be an adult, own it, and change your reality.
+Be an adult, own it, change your reality.